thierrygosselin/standart/README.md

 ## Overview

-- Reads/sequences counter and length distribution.
+- **Detect**
+  - Count reads/sequences and generate distributions by stratifications (populations, sampling sites, sequencing runs/technologies)
-- Read depth plot that highlights read coverage groups.
-Distinct and unique reads with high coverage are repetitive elements that when assembled in locus are usually paralogs, retrotransposons, transposable elements, etc.
+  - Generate read coverage group figure: this highlight the different categories of read depth.
+Reads and sequences are not created equal some are distinct, unique and with high coverage.
+These repetitive elements can be potentially problematic in downstream analysis (think paralogs, retrotransposons, transposable elements).
-- Noise reduction and fastq cleaning.
+- **Selection & Correction**
+  - Cleaning: noisy fastq files can be cleaned.
+Different options here to tidy those files and have good bookeeping habits and reporting.
-- Data normalization/rarefaction to remove or reduce ascertainment bias driving populations polymorphism discovery bias, missing data patterns, individual heterozygosity problems or patterns.
+  - Normalize/Rarefy the fastq sequences.
+This technique can be used for a number of reasons, e.g. to remove or reduce ascertainment bias, discovery bias driving populations polymorphism, missing data patterns, individual heterozygosity problems or patterns, etc.
-- Noise reduction and normalization will help to answer the question: are the differences between your samples: artifactual or biological.
+- **Artifactual or Biological signals:** Not certain if the differences between your samples or your sequencing runs is artifactual or biological ?
+Both noise reduction and normalization can help answer the question.

 ## Getting help